Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 This 6-day induction programme aims to give service managers the basic knowledge, network of colleagues and confidence to take the lead in transforming digital services.

 Who should take part

 This programme is designed for newly appointed service managers who complete the programme in groups from across government departments and agencies.

 How to book

 The course costs £1,128 (inclusive of VAT).
 Your department needs to pay for your place on the programme, so please make sure you have budgetary approval to attend.
 Your department will also need to pay for any accommodation, meals and subsistence expenses, in line with your departmental policies.

-The course takes place at the Digital Academy, Fulham, London.
+The course takes place at the GDS Academy, Fulham, London.